esh04/Textual-Coherence/README.md

     - Yahoo: approx **54.5%**
     - Yelp: approx **66.5%**
   - It is fair to assume that Enron has best performance as it is more closed domained than the rest.
 Similarly, the Yahoo Question-Answer corpus is the most open domained.

-The best model was obtained by using a binary classifier.
-This model was now run for the Wikipedia-CNN corpus.
+Binary classifier performed significantly better that three way multi classifier, thus we used only binary classifiers for the Wikipedia-CNN corpus.

 #### Wikipedia-CNN Corpus
 - Using binary classifier without any similarity parameter